 Read More: Cayo Guillermo: Ultimate Traveler’s Guide

 Cayo Santa Maria

 Cayo Santa Maria is yet another of the cays of Jardines del Rey that you won’t want to miss.
-Connected to the mainland via the causeway from Caibarien, it’s easy enough to access and has a huge concentration of some of Cuba’s most impressive hotels and resorts, including one of Cuba’s best – Royalton Cayo Santa Maria – and the impressive Paradisus Los Cayos.
-It’s one of Cuba’s most popular beach destinations.
+Connected to the mainland via the causeway from Caibarien, it has a huge concentration of some of Cuba’s most impressive hotels and resorts, including some of Cuba’s best – Royalton Cayo Santa Maria and the impressive Paradisus Los Cayos.

 Despite being relatively smaller in size, Cayo Santa Maria has a large number of beaches and even its own nature reserve on the island’s east end.
 Plus, the delfinario is perfect for those looking to cross swimming with dolphins off their bucket list!

 Cayo Las Brujas

 With its own small airport and access to the mainland via the causeway from Caibarien, Cayo Las Brujas is an easily accessible yet pristine cay well worth considering as you make your itinerary for visiting Los Cayos.

 There’s a lot to do in Cayo Las Brujas other than just enjoying the island’s principal beach, which is a stunning stretch of pristine sand over a mile long.